 It likely comes as a surprise, but the leading causes of worker fatalities in oil and gas industry accidents involves the transportation aspect of the job–highway crashes and trucking accidents.
 This comes from the Centers for Disease Control and Prevention.

-The CCD found that in a five year stretch (2003-2008) a total of 648 field workers were killed.
+The CDC has consistently found that truck accidents and auto accidents are the leading cause of death for oil field workers. that in a five year stretch (2003-2008) a total of 648 field workers were killed.
 Of that total, a little less than half (over 300) were killed in transportation accidents.
 This is unique to the oil and gas world, because when all workplace deaths are taken into account, highway accidents only account for about a fifth of the fatalities.